 - Performing anti-domestic violence education seminars at schools and community events.

 - Identifying, documenting, and monitoring domestic violence victims to determine if re-victimization has occurred and determine if additional services are needed to help stabilize the life of the victims/survivors

 The Harris County Precinct 7 Domestic Violence Program offers assistance to victims of domestic abuse, also referred to as intimate partner violence, by responding to their emotional and physical needs and by providing them with safety and security.
-If you are being abused physically, sexually, or emotionally by an intimate partner or family member and are ready to break free from the cycle of violence call and talk to one of our domestic violence deputies at 713-274-3521 or Deputy Leticia Lizcano at (713)274-3583 or Deputy Demetria Clark (713)274-3577.
+If you are being abused physically, sexually, or emotionally by an intimate partner or family member and are ready to break free from the cycle of violence call and talk to one of our domestic violence deputies at 713-274-3519.
 If you see or hear violence in progress call 911 or the Precinct 7 24-hour Dispatch at 713-643-6602.

 Protective Order Pilot Program

 The Precinct 7 Victim’s Assistance Unit introduced their Protective Order Pilot Program, a collaboration with the Family Criminal Law Division of the Harris County District Attorney’s Office on March 13, 2018.
-Since the inception of the program, Candace Curl, a caseworker from the DA’s Office, has been working non-stop to assist victims by completing Protective Order Applications each Tuesday at the Precinct 7 Main Office.
+Since the inception of the program, a caseworker from the DA’s Office has been working non-stop to assist victims by completing Protective Order Applications each Tuesday at the Precinct 7 Main Office.
 Domestic Violence Deputies schedule appointments for individuals who live within the Precinct 7 jurisdiction to file Protective Orders or who need more information regarding the process.
 The phone number is 713-274-3537.
-Ms. Curl will then meet with family violence victims who qualify for Protective Orders or provide safety information and referrals to those who do not each Tuesday.
+The caseworker will then meet with family violence victims who qualify for Protective Orders or provide safety information and referrals to those who do not each Tuesday.
 There is no cost involved in filing a Protective Order.

 Protective Order Program Objective: